pamurphy-absconsulting/nautical_systems/docs/index.md

 No servers to manage.
 No databases.
 No complicated build processes.
 Just markdown files in a repo.

-### Maintaining the Site

-To update documentation:
-- Edit any `.md` file in the `/docs` folder
-- Commit and push to GitHub
-- Site updates automatically

-To add new pages:
-- Create a new `.md` file in `/docs`
-- Add front matter with `title` and `nav_order`
-- It appears in the navigation automatically

 ### Repository

 [View this project on GitHub →](https://github.com/pamurphy-absconsulting/nautical_systems)